How to Pay the GST/HST Your Canadian Small Business Owes

 Electronic Filing (Such as GST/HST) Is Encouraged

 - GST Netfile: With GST Netfile, you complete your GST/HST return online and send it to the Canada Revenue Agency directly via the internet.
-(Note: using GST Netfile requires an access code; if you didn't get one in the mail from the Canada Revenue Agency, here's how to get one.
+(Note: using GST Netfile requires an access code; you should receive it in the mail from the Canada Revenue Agency.
 GST/HST Netfile is available to all GST/HST registrants, except for those in Quebec.
 To pay any GST/HST owing when you use Netfile, you will need to pay using one of the four methods outlined above.

 - GST/HST Telefile: You may use a touch touch-tone, call 1-800-959-2038 and proceed as instructed to file your GST/HST return.
 If you do this, you will need to pay the GST/HST owing (if there is any) by mail, through your financial institution, or electronically using the Canada Revenue Agency's My Payment electronic payment service.